Linaro Forge

 Generating a profile

-Submit a batch job in the usual way, and include the lines:
+Submit a batch job in the usual way, and include a command of the form:

 # ...
 Slurm batch commands as usual ...